 - Ethical and legal decision making

-- Quality improvement and research methodology in populations with advanced illnesses
+- Quality improvement and research methodology in populations with serious illnesses